axirestech/cm_project/README.md

 https://dev.azure.com/axirestech/Contract%20Manager/_boards/board/t/Contract%20Manager%20Team/Backlog%20items
 ## Validating our tasks when you commit
 There are two ways to link the work you commit to Github to the Azure Board tasks :
-- Mention the task number in your commit message like this 'Fixes AB#32'
+- Mention the task number in your commit message like this 'Updates AB#32'
-- or mention the task number the same way when you create a pull request in Github This will automatically move the card to the 'Done' section of the board.
+- or mention the task number the same way when you create a pull request in Github You will then see a little Github icon on the task card linking back to your commits...👍 Ain't that cool or what ? 😜 If you mention 'Fixes' as in 'Fixes AB#32', the card will automatically be moved to the 'Done' section of the board.
+How's that for tracking work that gets done ?

 # Startup the project